-Malaysia has a relatively active vouth movement.
-The movement, comprising youth organisations registered under the Societies Ordinance, caters for young people from the of eighteen age upwards to engage in meaningful activities.
+Malaysia has a relatively active youth movement.
+The movement, comprising youth organisations registered under the Societies Ordinance, caters for young people from the age of eighteen upwards to engage in meaningful activities.
 Whilst in pursuit of their individual careers they are encouraged to voluntarily participate as members of various youth organisations in their leisure time.